Green Leaves of Oirase

 The trees of Oirase stand like venerable, wise persons.

-Nothing is more deserving of praise than a tree that has endured.
+Nothing is more deserving of praise than a single tree--a survivor.

 Beauty approaching divinity.

 Not a thing is missing.
 Perfection.
-Its trunk, massive.
-Its bark, thick.
+Massive trunk.
+Thick bark.

 In Japanese it is called mizunara--water oak.